trantorLiu/suggestgrid-ruby/API.md

 ## Action Methods
-Action methods are for posting and deleting actions.
+Action methods are for creating, inspecting, and deleting actions.
-For more information on actions, refer to [Actions concept documentation](http://www.suggestgrid.com/docs/actions).
+For more information, you may refer to [actions documentation](http://www.suggestgrid.com/docs/actions).

 ### Post an Action
 > `post_action(SuggestGrid::Action.new(type, user_id, item_id, rating = nil))`